Bobby Bryant

-Bobby Bryant (born January 24, 1944) is a former American football cornerback for the Minnesota Vikings.
+Bobby Bryant (born January 24, 1944) is an American former professional football player who was a cornerback who played for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.

 Early life

 At Willingham High School, he was a star in football along with basketball, track and field, and baseball.
 Bryant was recruited to play for the University of South Carolina by Weems Baskin in 1963.
 Baskin was both the track coach and a football assistant, but Bryant (nicknamed "Bones" owing to his lanky frame) ended up playing both baseball and football, for which he would earn a letter for three years with each sport.
 He was awarded the ACC Athlete of the Year in 1967.
 He is the first and only athlete from South Carolina to have won the award along with the first Gamecock to have struck out 100 batters in a season.
 Bryant, who served as pitcher for the Gamecocks, was selected in the Major League Baseball Draft in his junior and senior seasons by the New York Yankees and the Boston Red Sox, respectively, but he decided to play with the Vikings when they drafted him.

-In his senior season, Bryant set a school record with a 98-yard punt return against North Carolina State, assisting the team to a 31-21 win in what turned out to be their only victory of the year.
+In his senior season, Bryant set a school record with a 98-yard punt return against North Carolina State, assisting the team to a 31–21 win in what turned out to be their only victory of the year.
 Bryant also had a 77-yard punt return the season opening game against LSU.
 In 1979, Bryant was voted into the South Carolina athletic hall of fame.